Click here for Site Menu

 Melt the sugar in

-a clean, dry pan for about 10 minutes over medium-high heat.
-When the sugar is
+a clean, dry pan for about ten minutes over medium-high heat.
+When sugar melts,

-melted, add the pine nuts and stir to coat.
-Remove the pan from the heat and
+add shelled pine nuts and stir to coat.
+Remove pan from heat.
+Allow to cool

-form the mixture into shapes similar to cylinders (let the mixture cool until
+before forming the mixture into shapes similar to cylinders.
+Make each

 Pine Nut Pesto